Valkyrian-Wings-Studio/.github/profile/README.md

-## Welcome to the Valkyrian Wings Studio! 🪽
+# Welcome to Valkyrian Wings Studio! 🪽

+#### Dear Reader and Explorer,

-If you found us it means that you are lucky! 🍀
+If you found us, it means you are lucky! 🍀

-We appreciate your visit but we are not open yet to display what we are doing. *-shhhh!
-That's a secret!*
+We appreciate your visit, but we are not yet ready to reveal what we are working on *—shhhh!
+It’s a secret!*

-But we are here **working hard** to publish a **brand new game soon**!
+Rest assured, we are **working hard** to publish a brand-new game soon!

-Check out later for more info!
+Check back later for more info!

 Regards,

-Juliana
+#### Juliana

-@jufb
+#### @jufb

-Valkyrian Wings Studio
+### Valkyrian Wings Studio

 > "Onde nossos sonhos ganham asas e se tornam realidade."
 >
-> "Where our dreams take wings and become reality."
+> "Where our dreams take flight and become reality."